 A bit of History Uncovered

-Posted on January 27th, 2012 by Dave under Bikes, Tandem bicycles, velodrome.
+Posted on January 27th, 2012 by Dave under Bikes, custom bicycles, Tandem bicycles, velodrome.

 After my good friend Pino Morroni died I purchased some of his tooling from the family.
 Among the odds and ends were an assortment of frame building jigs of his own design.
 The other day I was cleaning up the shop and decided to give one of the jigs, that had become particularly dirty, a good dust off.